Parshuramsk/MLA---DCOS/README.md

 Issue: If master goes down, then we are clueless, solution for this been found with High Availibity concept.
 Currently Zookeeeper is used in mesos to make the data center to be highly available.
 If the Zookeeper itself can be down, to resolve this zookeeper qorum will be created to have even zookeeper to be available all the time.

 If you think, if we have a architecture at the core level (operating system) which is SELF-Managed.
 That will be a great idea then, which is not depends on anything and which will not report to anyone.
+Now a days machines are so matured that can handle itself with the help of AI.

 It does the given task, and sends back the result to the framework.